hopkinsza/rf-mk/README.md

 Even though no list of sources was specified, it defaulted to `main.c`.
 Try `make -n install` to show what commands would be ran if you attempted to install.
+To preview prefix support, you can also try `make -n install PREFIX=/opt`.
 `make clean` to remove the built files.

 Note that you need the line `NOMAN =`,